Why The Harvest Moon Appears to Shine On—For Days!

-Where to See the Harvest Moon
+When to Watch the Harvest Moon

-- Start watching as twilight deepens on Sunday.
+- Start watching as twilight deepens on Friday.
 There’s the almost-full Moon low in the east.

-- On the next night, Monday, it’s there again, perfectly full.
+- On the next night, Saturday, it’s there again, perfectly full.

-- On Tuesday, you must wait a few minutes, almost for full darkness—but then up pops the almost-full Moon.
+- On Sunday, you must wait a few minutes, almost for full darkness—but then up pops the almost-full Moon.

 You can’t get rid of this full Moon!
 It’s the relative who came for dinner.

-You can see why this is called the Harvest Moon.
+You can see why this is called the Harvest Moon, too.
 Just when the farmer runs out of daylight to finish the harvesting chores, the full or nearly full Moon shines down from the sky night after night to help out with extra light.
 This doesn’t happen at any other time.